cdapio/cdap/cdap-docs/introduction/source/index.rst

 Advanced Data Exploration
 =========================
 - CDAP has the ability to join multiple streams using SQL
-- Data in a stream can be ingested in real time or batch
+- Data in a stream can be ingested in real-time or batch
 - CDAP supports joining with other streams using Hive SQL